dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 In order for a V1 neuron’s output to be decoded by downstream brain areas, it must reliably modulate its response with respect to certain variations in the visual world and remain constant for others.
 For example, let's suppose we live in a binary edge world, where all scenes are made up of combinations of oriented edges.
 In such a world, images of vertical edges would occur when a column of 1s immediately precedes a column of 0s, or vice versa.
-To encode such a world, our brain might want to have a 'vertical edge detector' neuron that signals the presence of any vertical edges.
+To encode such a world, our brain might want to have a "vertical edge detector" neuron that signals the presence of any vertical edges.
 This means we want our neuron to be _selective_ for the presence of a vertical edge, as opposed to other orientations, but _invariant_ to the phase of the edge, i.e. whether it is 0s followed by 1s or the other way around.
 In neuroscience, such a neuron is called a complex cell and is a common basic cell type.